Magic Lizard: Summary

 Magic Lizard is a large lizard who guards the crystal under the base of the pagoda of the Temple of Dawn.
 After Martians stole the crystal, Magic Lizard enlists the aid of the giant guardian as he escapes to various locations throughout Thailand, including Bridge on the River Kwai and Phae Mueang Phi.
-Over the course of the film, Magic Lizard flees from man-eating crocodile, wild elephants, tiger, a mother and baby black bear, run away from train, giant mosquitoes and skeleton ghost in treasure cave.
+Over the course of the film, Magic Lizard flees from man-eating crocodile, wild elephants, tiger, a mother and baby black bear, run away from a train, giant mosquitoes and skeleton ghost in treasure cave.

 Production

-Magic Lizard was inspired by Sompote Sands' nephew, who had brought home a frilled lizard from Austria.
+The film originated from the nephew of Somphot, who, after graduating in Australia, brought back a frilled lizard.
+Finding it rather endearing, he was inspired to create a motion picture based on it.